Dynamical States and Bifurcations in Coupled Thermoacoustic Oscillators: Results and discussions

-Let us now shift our focus towards the amplitude of oscillations to uncover the conditions for the occurrence of amplitude death (AD) in delay coupled identical Rijke tube oscillators.
-On considering the slow flow amplitude equation [Eq.~(\ref{eq:9})], we notice that $R=0$ (which corresponds to AD state) is the only solution since we linearized the equations of the model.
+To uncover the conditions for amplitude death (AD) in the delay coupled identical Rijke tube oscillators, we look into the slow flow amplitude equation [Eq.~\eqref{eq:9}].
+We notice that $R=0$ (which corresponds to AD state) is the only solution since we linearized the equations of the model.
 This solution loses stability when there is a change in the sign of the coefficient of $R$.
-Hence, the transition from AD to LCO occurs when $K_{\tau c}(|\cos(\omega \tau_c|-1)+(\sigma/\omega) \sin(\omega \tau_h)-b_0=0$, which simplifies to the following:
+Hence, the transition from AD to LCO occurs when $K_{\tau c}\sin^2(kx_c)(|\cos(\omega \tau_c|-1)+(\sigma/\omega) \sin(\omega \tau_h)-b_0=0$, which simplifies to the following:

 The above equation succinctly illustrates how the interplay between system and coupling parameters determines the dynamical behavior of two delay coupled identical Rijke tube oscillators.